AGsalamH/working_with_celery/README.md

     - Replace `2/m` with your desired rate limit, following the format `tasks_per_timeframe`

 - Or we can specify a `rate_limit` option for each task individually
+- 💡 To add a rate limit directly to a task itself, you can use the `rate_limit` arg when defining the task with the `@shared_task` decorator.
+    - This will override any default rate limit set in the Django settings for that specific task.
 ```python
 @shared_task(rate_limit='1/m') # one task per minute
 def first_task():